opentelekomcloud/docs/SMN/SMN User Guide/HTTPHTTPS Message Format.md

 </tr>
 </table>

-###Format of HTTP/HTTPS Subscription Confirmation Messages
+### Format of HTTP/HTTPS Subscription Confirmation Messages

 After you add an HTTP/HTTPS endpoint, SMN sends a subscription confirmation message to the subscriber.
 The content of the subscription confirmation message contains JSON character strings.
 The subscriber needs to obtain the subscription URL (**subscribe\_url**) to confirm the subscription.
-Table B-2 describes the JSON strings in detail.
+Table 1 describes the JSON strings in detail.

-<span id="_table52870937144241" class="anchor"></span>**Table B-2** Content of an HTTP/HTTPS subscription confirmation message
+<span id="_table52870937144241" class="anchor"></span>**Table 1** Content of an HTTP/HTTPS subscription confirmation message
 <table>
 <tr>
 <th>Parameter</th>